GSA/code-gov/docs/repository_management.md

 ### Triaging Issues

-To keep the issue list healthy, it needs to be triaged regularly. *Triage* is the practice of reviewing existing issues to make sure they’re relevant, actionable, and have all the information they need.
+To keep the issue list healthy, it needs to be triaged regularly.
+Consider adding this to your sprint planning or closeout routine. *Triage* is the practice of reviewing existing issues to make sure they’re relevant, actionable, and have all the information they need.

-Anyone can help triage, although you’ll need contributor permission on the Gutenberg repository to modify an issue’s labels or edit its title.

 Here are a couple places you can start:

 - All issues without an assigned label
-- The least recently updated issues
+- The least recently updated issues (Sort -> Least recently updated)

 When reviewing issues, here are some steps you can perform: